-What Can a Handyman Do in Chickasha, Oklahoma?
+What Can a Handyman Do Without a License in Chickasha, Oklahoma?

 In Chickasha (Grady County), handyman work is mainly regulated through (1) city business licensing and (2) Oklahoma’s state trade licensing for electrical, plumbing, and HVAC.
 Oklahoma does not have a single statewide “general contractor license” for all construction, but it DOES license key trades and requires local permits for many jobs.
 A limited handyman-type exemption exists in Oklahoma for very small electrical jobs (a dollar threshold), but it does not let you perform unlicensed plumbing/HVAC or pull permits where a licensed trade is required.